 - Avoiding food that is noisy to eat or has a strong scent

-- Minimize disturbances (e.g. if you need to leave class early, do so as quietly as possible)
+- Minimizing disturbances (e.g. if you need to leave class early, do so as quietly as possible)

-- Avoid using electronic devices for anything other than taking notes, or following the lecture
+- Avoiding use of electronic devices for anything other than taking notes, or following the lecture

 Treatment of professors and supervisors